 - Keep control of your diabetes.
 If you manage your blood sugar levels well, you can avoid ketoacidosis.

 - Stop drinking alcohol.
-Chronic drinking can increase lactic acid buildup.
+Chronic drinking can increase the buildup of lactic acid.

 Published By: Healthline Networks, Inc.